Grrr1337/Terminal-Commands/README.md

 - [Tmux Commands](Tmux%20Commands.md): Explore this cheatsheet to learn and master the commands for Tmux, a terminal multiplexer that enhances your terminal workflow.

 ## How to Use
+### Online mode

+<span style="color:red;">A **common scenario** is when you're at work and have forgotten how to use a particular terminal command or perform a specific task.</span>
+ Simply explore through the repository from here, and the information will always be readily available.

+### Offline mode
 1. **Clone the Repository:**

     ```bash